Public Health

 Treatment for Latent TB Infection

 People with latent TB infection have TB bacteria in their bodies, but they are not sick because the bacteria are not active.
 People with latent TB infection do not have symptoms, and they cannot spread TB bacteria to others.
-However, if TB bacteria become active in the body and multiply, the person will go from having latent TB infection to being sick with TB disease.
+However, if TB bacteria become active in the body and multiply, the person will go from having a latent TB infection to being sick with TB disease.
 For this reason, people with latent TB infection are often prescribed treatment to prevent them from developing TB disease.
 Treatment of latent TB infection is essential for controlling and eliminating TB in the United States.

 Because there are less bacteria in a person with latent TB infection, treatment is much easier.
 Three regimens are approved for the treatment of latent TB infection.
-We offer 12 week treatment for those who meet CDC protocol.
-This is a fast track treatment and the latest regimen for combating latent TB.
+We offer 12-week treatment for those who meet CDC protocol.
+This is a fast-track treatment and the latest regimen for combating latent TB.
 The medications used to treat latent TB infection include:

 • Isoniazid (INH)